Many students ask, What is Article 311 of the Indian constitution? Among its many provisions, it deals with civil employment.

 - Where the President or Governor, as is in most cases, is convinced that holding such a detailed inquiry isn’t in the best interests of the state’s security.

-In India, the doctrine of pleasure is enshrined in Article 310(1) of the Constitution.
+In Indian Constitution, the doctrine of pleasure is enshrined in clause 1 of Article 310.

 - Members of a state’s civil service or those holding civil jobs under a state’s jurisdiction also serve at the leisure of the state governor.

-- To secure a person’s services with special qualifications, the President or the governor may provide for the compensation payment to the person in two situations:
+- To secure the services of an individual with special qualifications, the President or Governor has the authority to offer compensation in two circumstances: